Petawawa Pop Up Container Market Program FAQ's

 - Vendors must bring their own chairs in order to suit their comfort.

-- WIFI service is available – boasted service maybe required.
+- WIFI service is available – A secure line for vendors and a general service for the public

 - Units do not have any utility connections or feeds (no electrical power or water).

 - Vendors are responsible for their own payment service systems

 - Renters can use chargeable power banks for electricity but not generators